 Also, take note of the kind of grass your neighbors and near by neighborhoods have.
 You might see a strong trend in your neighborhood and that might make the decision easier.
 Overall, consider everything when making this choice.

 2. Plant cool season grass in the front yard and warm season grass in the back.
 If your front and backyard are separated by a fence or some other barrier than one thing you can do is plant cool season grass in the front yard and warm season grass in the backyard.
-You will need to irrigate your front lawn often during the summer but at least it’s only half the lawn.
+You will need to irrigate your front lawn often during the summer but at least it’s only a portion of your lawn.
 This will leave you with a green lawn all year in the front yard.
 The warm season grass in the backyard will go dormant during the winter but at least in the front you can still maintain a nice curb appeal.
 I know a lot of people in the south that use this strategy.
 It’s a great compromise.

 3. Overseed with ryegrass in the fall.
-Another solution to the problems of the transition zone is to stick with warm season grass throughout the year, but in the fall, once your warm season lawn starts preparing for dormancy you scalp the lawn (mow it really short), and overseed with rye, which is a cool season grass.
-Essentially, you’re converting your lawn to be a cool season lawn temporarily.
+Another solution to the problems of the transition zone is to stick with warm season grass throughout the year, but in the fall, once your warm season lawn starts preparing for dormancy you scalp the lawn (mow it really short), and overseed with ryegrass, which is a cool season grass.
+Essentially, you’re converting your lawn to a cool season lawn temporarily.
 This way you’ll have green grass during the winter months.
 In the spring when temperatures rise and while your warm season grass is still dormant, you begin to cut your lawn really short (scalping it).
 When your warm season grass comes out of dormancy it’ll start to outcompete the cool season ryegrass and transition back to a dominantly warm season lawn.
 The ryegrass will be choked out as temps continue to increase.
 There’s a great write up on how to do this here: Overseed Warm Season Lawn with Ryegrass

 4. Minimize turf where possible.
 Break up large areas of turf by creating landscape beds.
 This will help you if you have warm season grass or cool season grass.
 For warm season grass, landscape beds and plantings will help draw the eye away from brown, dormant grass in the middle of winter.
 If you have cool season grass it will reduce the turf area to a more manageable size.
 Irrigating a small area all summer is doable so you might be able to have a nice blend of some grass with some plantings.